wchichih/linux-on-matebook-14-2022/README.md

 As a workaround, add the kernel parameter `nvme_core.default_ps_max_latency_us=0` to completely disable APST, or set a custom threshold to disable specific states.
 For example, to disable PS4 set `nvme_core.default_ps_max_latency_us=2000`.

-see:
+See:

 * [\[Archwiki\] NVMe#Controller_failure_due_to_broken_APST_support](https://wiki.archlinux.org/title/Solid_state_drive/NVMe#Controller_failure_due_to_broken_APST_support)

-* [\[Askubuntu\] matebook x pro with ubuntu 20.04 also 22.04 can not resume from suspend or hibernation](https://askubuntu.com/questions/1404097/matebook-x-pro-with-ubuntu-20-04-also-22-04-can-not-resume-from-suspend-or-hiber)
+And the other way you can do with sleep problem:

+BUY A NEW SSD DRIVE AND REPLACES OLD ONE.
+IT WORKS.

 ### Soundcard

-works with most recent sof-firmware(v2.2.5 or newer), but not perfect.
+Works with most recent sof-firmware(v2.2.5 or newer), but not perfect.

-sound volume too low, need to adjust volume using `alsamixer`, set DAC to 100%.
+Sound volume too low, need to adjust volume using `alsamixer`, set DAC to 100%.

-microphone not working by default, use `alsa-ucm-conf` and select `pro audio` profile can see microphone device, but may cause other sound problems.
+Microphone not working by default, use `alsa-ucm-conf` and select `pro audio` profile can see microphone device, but may cause other sound problems.

-see Github issue: [\[ADL-P\] Missing topology for ES8336 Alder Lake P device (i5-1240P Huawei Matebook 14 2022)](https://github.com/thesofproject/linux/issues/4111)
+See Github issue: [\[ADL-P\] Missing topology for ES8336 Alder Lake P device (i5-1240P Huawei Matebook 14 2022)](https://github.com/thesofproject/linux/issues/4111)

 ### Fingerprint